 We use our teeth all the time, yet we rarely give them much thought.
-But now you're wondering “How many teeth do adults have?“, you're in the right place to find answers.
+But, if you've ever wondered “How many teeth do adults have?”, you're in the right place to find answers.

-We could give you the quick answer: a full set of adult teeth consists of 32 teeth, including wisdom teeth.
+We could just tell you that a full set of adult teeth consists of 32 teeth, including wisdom teeth.
 However, it's actually not that simple.
 Many people have fewer teeth than this, even though they have never had any teeth removed.
 Why?
 Keep reading to find out.

 Table of contents